Particular/docs.particular.net/servicecontrol/containerization/index.md

 ## Running ServiceControl using Docker

-This section uses the SqlServer transport as an example on how to run ServiceControl using docker.
-The same steps are applicable to other transports.
+This section uses the SqlServer transport as an example of how to run ServiceControl using Docker.
+The same steps apply to other transports.

-Each instance type of ServiceControl has a distinct init and runtime container.
+Each instance type of ServiceControl has a distinct `init` and `runtime` container.

 * The error instance of ServiceControl can be run as stand-alone
 * The audit instance needs an error instance to be running too
-* The monitoring instance can be run as stand-alone
+* The monitoring instance can be run as a stand-alone

 ### Error instances